IBM-Cloud/bluetag/README.md

 2. Download and install the [Cloud-foundry CLI][cloud_foundry_url] tool

 3. Clone the app to your local environment.
 Since Bluetag is a micro-service sample, all the services have their own github repositories.
+All the services are defined as submodules of bluetag.
 From your terminal using the following commands: